 👉🏽 RELATED POST: How to Create A Successful Blog Business Plan

 If you decide to blog along with your business this is also a great way to have a set place to provide valuable information to your readers without the Social media algorithms getting in the way on your content being seen.

 Best Affordable Business Tools for Creating Your Website

 - Ready to purchase your domain name?
-Get your first .com or .ca web address for just 99 cents with GoDaddy.
+Get your first .com web address from NameCheap and save.

 - Your next step is to get web hosting.
 Get started building your first WordPress site with Siteground for $3.95/mo when you lock in for three years.
 Siteground can also help set up your first WordPress site for you.